Ilaria Dando, Ph.D.

 Cristian received his Bachelor’s degree in Microbiology at the University of Antioquia, Colombia.
 Then finished his Master’s degree in Biomedical Research at the University of Valladolid, Spain.
-Currently, he just finished the PhD in Biomolecular Medicine at the University of Verona.
-Main areas of his research are mitochondrial function of Cancer Stem Cells (CSCs) and the study of new strategies to inhibit the cellular proliferation of pancreatic ductal adenocarcinoma (PDAC), with particular attention on the molecular mechanisms of chemoresistance in tumors.
+His PhD project was focused on the study of mitochondrial structure and function of Cancer Stem Cells (CSCs) derived from pancreatic ductal adenocarcinoma (PDAC) cell lines.

 If you are interesting in collaborating with us, check the Open positions: